mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Normally the time limit companies are given for fixing a bug is 90 days, but, well, Qantas was going through some #struggles, so it was taking longer.
 At the same time, hardly anybody was flying at the time, due to see above re: #struggles.
 So, I gave Qantas as much time as they needed.

-BUT we got there baybee, Qantas emailed me
+I originally found the bug in March, which was about 60 years ago.
+BUT we got there baybee, Qantas emailed me saying the bug had been fixed on August 21.

 ------

 - ☑️ figure out whether i have done a crime
-- ☑️ notify someone (tony abbott?) that this happened
+- ☑️ notify someone (The Government) that this happened
 - ⬜ get permission to publish this here blog post
-- ⬜ tell qantas about the security issue so they can fix it
+- ☑️ tell qantas about the security issue so they can fix it

-* someone replied, saying they're actively working on it
-* i followed up a few times, but never heard from them again
-* eventually called the forbidden media line
-* "...yeah just send it to me, luke.blah@"
-* stuff got sent to spam, presumably for illicit hacker keywords
-* ???
-* this is why it took so long

 ## Part 4: Finding Tony Abbott